Elizabeth Chai Vasarhelyi: Sports documentaries

 One of Vasarhelyi's films as a director include the highest grossing independent documentary film of 2015, Meru (Oscars Shortlist 2016; Sundance Audience Award 2015).
 Variety magazine said: "Jimmy Chin and E. Chai Vasarhelyi's Sundance audience award winner is one of the best sports documentaries of its type in recent years."

 Vasarhelyi and Chin's 2018 film Free Solo won the People's Choice Award: Documentaries at the 2018 Toronto International Film Festival.
 The film has received critical acclaim as a riveting documentary and a profound story of human endeavor.
 Jeannette Catsoulis from The New York Times called Free Solo "an engaging study of a perfect match between passion and personality."

 Vasarhelyi and Chin discuss filming the climb in their New York Times opinion piece, saying, "Throughout history, documentarians have had to struggle with the blurred lines of their responsibility to their subjects.
 We were haunted by the possibility that our presence might put him at more risk every time we turned on the cameras."

 Vasarhelyi has directed a New York Times Op Doc, an episode for Netflix's non-fiction design series ABSTRACT, and two episodes for ESPN's non-fiction series Future of Sports.

 Free Solo won the 2019 Academy Award for Best Documentary Feature.

 Nyad

 In 2023, Vasarhelyi and Chin released their first fictional film, a sports drama dramatizing the story of Diana Nyad's 110-mile swim from Cuba to Key West, Florida.
 The directors stated they were drawn to the story because it featured an impossible dream and centered complex female stories.
-Vasarhelyi praised the lead actress, Annete Bening, for her embodiment of Nyad and her physical understanding of the narrative.
+Vasarhelyi praised the lead actress, Annette Bening, for her embodiment of Nyad and her physical understanding of the narrative.